Posted on

 Git4

-As this happens in our victim system, we will already get a command shell on our attacker system as shown below.
+As this happens on our target system, we will get a command shell on our attacker system as shown below.

 Git5